OH molecule as a quantum probe to jointly estimate electric and magnetic fields: Parameter estimation with stationary probes

-where $\chi_{m,n}$ are coefficient that depend on the Hamiltonian spectrum, defined in Eq.~\eqref{chi}.
-Once again, we obtained a form which does not require numerical evaluation of the derivatives of the eigenstates.
+where $\chi_{m,n}$ are coefficients that depend on the Hamiltonian spectrum, defined in Eq.~\eqref{chi}.
+Once again, we obtained an expression that does not require numerical evaluation of the derivatives of the eigenstates.

-An expansion for small $T$ can be performed by rescaling the energy as $\delta E_n = E_n-E_0$ which leads to:

-The expansion in Eq.~\eqref{expansion_smallT} tells us that the diagonal terms of the QFIM decrease with temperature near 0 K. However, this is not true for the off-diagonal terms, meaning that Eq.~\eqref{expansion_smallT} does not give information about the behaviour of the trace of the inverse of the QFIM near 0 K. It can be seen from Fig.~\ref{fig_gibbs} that the trace of the inverse of the QFIM does not necessarily increase with temperature, indeed, often a minimum for $T>0$ may be observed.

-It is worth noticing that in the high temperature limit the uncertainty about the parameters diverges in the same way for any values of the fields.
-This happens because in this regime the state becomes maximally mixed independently of the values of the parameters, meaning that any kind of measurement will give a flat distribution, which does not carry information about the parameters.
-The same conclusion may be drawn also looking at Fig.~\ref{fig510}, where, as the temperature increases, the trace of the inverse of QFIM becomes nearly independent of the parameters.
+Within the effective Hamiltonian, the formal low-temperature expansion around the ground-state limit gives~\footnote{As discussed in Sec.~\ref{OH}, this low-temperature expansion should be interpreted as an expansion within the effective Hamiltonian.
+The finite-temperature numerical results shown in Fig.~\ref{fig_gibbs}, including the curves at $T=10\,\mathrm{mK}$, are above the quoted $5\,\mathrm{mK}$ validity scale.}: